 In accordance with the provisions of Article 20 of Law 11/2015, an Entity will be considered as failing or likely to fail in any of the following situations: (i) when the Entity significantly fails, or may reasonably be expected to significantly fail in the near future, to comply with the solvency requirements or other requirements necessary to maintain its authorisation; (ii) when the Entity's enforceable liabilities exceeds its assets, or it is reasonably foreseeable that they will exceed them in the near future; (iii) when the Entity is unable, or it is reasonably foreseeable that it will not be able, to meet its enforceable obligations in a timely manner; or (iv) when the Entity needs extraordinary public financial support (except in limited circumstances).
-The decision as to whether the Entity is failing or likely to fail will be adopted by the relevant resolution authority and may depend on a number of factors which may be outside of that Entity's control.
+The decision as to whether the Entity is failing or likely to fail may depend on a number of factors which may be outside of that Entity's control.